amithakanilkumar/Producer-Consumer-Pattern-using-Concurrent-C-/README.md

 ###  How_to_run:

-    - Step 1: Open the Linux terminal in your project folder.
+    - Step 1: Open the Linux terminal.
     - Step 2: Compile the program using:
         command: g++ -std=c++20 -pthread main.cpp -o producer_consumer
     - Step 3: Run the executable: